ramit21/ngrx/README.md

 ## Concepts

-As a pre-requisite to using ngrx, go yhrough the rxjs repo, as ngrx sate is based on reactive programming.
+As a pre-requisite to using ngrx, go through the rxjs repo, as ngrx sate is based on reactive programming.

 Why use state management solutions?
 Ans: If you keep data in data members of components, then the lifecycle of the data is tied to the lifecycle of the component. ie. if you move away from component to a different screen, the component gets destroyed, and when you come back, it gets recreated, and hence you again have to fetch data from the backend to store the data in it's members.